koraytugay/koraytugay.github.io/content/various/maven.md

 ```

 ## Plugins
 Maven does not do much itself, but rather delegate the work to plugins (or goals in plugins to be more precise). __All the useful functionalities in the build process are developed as plugins__.
 A plugin can contain one to many goals.
-Goals do specific tasks, be it resolve / download 3<sup>rd</sup> party libraries declared in the POM, compile source code, run tests or package files.
+Goals do specific tasks such as:

+- Resolve / download dependencies declared in the POM
+- Compile source code
+- Run tests
+- Package files

 Similar to any other dependency in Maven, plugins are also identified via GAV.
 However, for plugins, `groupId` is __not__ needed.
 Maven assumes the following for plugins by default: `org.apache.maven.plugins` and `org.codehaus.mojo`.

-The super POM already defines several default plugins, such as the `clean` or the `compiler` plugin.
+The super POM already defines several default plugins, such as the __clean__ or the __compiler__ plugins.
 Any further plugins can be defined by user in POM.
 Check the effective POM to find for example:

 ```xml
 <build>